sn1218/Transactions_Fraud_Detection/README.md

 * Precision: 0%

 ### Reflections
-Despite achieving the initial goal of >50% recall and 25% precision when first building the model, when applying the model to new data, it became apparent that the model's performance significantly degraded, with recall and precision dropping to 6% and 0%, respectively.
+Despite achieving the initial goals of >50% recall and 25% precision during initial model building, applying the model to new data revealed a significant performance degradation, with recall and precision dropping to 6% and 0%, respectively.

 To improve performance in future iterations, I would:
 * Train the model on a larger, more representative sample of the data.